andreztz/xbotlib/README.md

     rendered = self.template.render(letter=letter)
     return self.respond(rendered)
 ```

+Please note the use of the `return` keyword here.
+The `serve` function must
+return a response that will be passed to the web server.

 If you want to pass data from your `direct`/`group` functions to the `serve`
 function, you'll need to make use of [some type of persistent